AI Workshop: learn to build apps with AI →

 Phaser offers us 2 handy methods, to start with.

 We have collider and overlap.
-Both let us detect when objects get one near the other, but with a difference: collider automatically makes object bounce when they meet. overlap lets objects overlap with each other.
+Both let us detect when objects get near each other, but with a difference: collider automatically makes objects bounce when they meet. overlap lets objects overlap with each other.

 This is how we add a collider: